YouTube links not opening in the app (FIX)

 Opening external web links with an app have a lot of benefits.
-On Android 10, users will be prompted to choose the default app for certain links.
+On Android, users will be prompted to choose the default app for certain links.
 So, it’s obvious to open YouTube links on the YouTube app for so many users.
-However, some of them reported that YouTube links are not working on Android 10.
+However, some of them reported that YouTube links are not opening in the app but in a browser.
 Learn how to resolve this problem below.

 Solution 1 – Clear cache and data